August 8, 2025

 Bosnia Renewable Energy Surge: A 75% Increase in May

-Bosnia and Herzegovina generated an impressive 1,064 gigawatt-hours (GWh) of electricity from renewable sources in May 2025, a remarkable 75% increase compared to May 2024.
-This surge in renewable energy generation underscores the country’s ongoing transition towards a more sustainable energy future.
+In May 2025, Bosnia and Herzegovina generated 1,064 gigawatt-hours (GWh) of electricity from renewable sources, a remarkable 75% increase compared to May 2024.
+This surge underscores the country’s ongoing transition toward a more sustainable energy future.

 Hydropower Dominates Bosnia Renewable Energy Growth

-According to the Bosnian Agency for Statistics, hydropower remained the dominant source of renewable electricity, accounting for 89.5% of the total renewable generation in May, reaching 952 GWh.
-While hydropower plays a major role, wind and solar power also demonstrated substantial growth.
-Wind power contributed 9.3% (99 GWh), while solar energy constituted 1.2% (13 GWh) of the renewable energy mix.
-The growth in these sectors is particularly noteworthy, with hydropower generation increasing by 78.1% year-on-year, wind energy production rising by 43.5%, and solar energy output surging by an impressive 85.7% compared to May 2024.
+Hydropower remained the dominant source of renewable electricity, accounting for 89.5% of the total renewable generation in May at 952 GWh, according to the Bosnian Agency for Statistics.
+While hydropower played a major role, wind and solar power also showed substantial growth.
+Wind power contributed 9.3% (99 GWh) and solar 1.2% (13 GWh) to the renewable mix.
+The year-on-year growth in these sectors was significant: hydropower generation increased by 78.1%, wind energy production rose by 43.5%, and solar output surged by an impressive 85.7% over May 2024.
 For a deeper understanding of the solar sector’s development, refer to the Bosnia and Herzegovina Solar Panel Manufacturing Report.

 Overall Electricity Production in Bosnia: Renewable Energy’s Impact

-Bosnia and Herzegovina’s overall electricity production in May reached 1,391 GWh, a significant 27.2% increase compared to the same month in the previous year.
-While renewable energy sources drove this growth, thermal power generation declined.
-Thermal power plants contributed 23.5% to the total electricity output, generating 327 GWh in May, a 23.5% decrease from the 428 GWh produced in May 2024.
-This shift away from thermal power further highlights Bosnia’s commitment to decarbonizing its energy sector.
+Overall electricity production in Bosnia and Herzegovina reached 1,391 GWh in May, a significant 27.2% increase compared to the same month last year.
+While renewable sources drove this growth, thermal power generation declined.
+Thermal power plants contributed 23.5% to the total output, generating 327 GWh in May—a 23.5% decrease from the 428 GWh produced in May 2024.
+This shift away from thermal power highlights Bosnia’s commitment to decarbonizing its energy sector.

 Bosnia Renewable Energy and Electricity Trade in May 2025

-In May 2025, Bosnia and Herzegovina exported 310 GWh of electricity, a slight decrease of 3.7% compared to May 2024.
-Conversely, electricity imports saw a substantial drop of 48.2% year-on-year, totaling 207 GWh.
+In May 2025, Bosnia and Herzegovina exported 310 GWh of electricity, a slight 3.7% decrease compared to May 2024.
+Conversely, electricity imports dropped substantially by 48.2% year-on-year to total 207 GWh.
 These figures suggest a growing domestic capacity to meet electricity demand.

 Installed Capacity and the Future of Bosnia Renewable Energy

-Bosnia and Herzegovina boasts a total installed capacity of 4,500 MW in its power system.
-Renewable energy sources currently represent 13% of this capacity, with 596 MW coming from wind farms (131 MW), small hydropower plants (109 MW), and solar power plants (356 MW), according to the State Electricity Regulatory Commission.
-The major hydropower plants operated by Elektroprivreda BiH, Elektroprivreda HZHB, and Elektroprivreda RS contribute a significant 2,042 MW, representing 45% of the total installed capacity.
+Bosnia and Herzegovina has a total installed capacity of 4,500 MW.
+According to the State Electricity Regulatory Commission, renewable energy sources currently account for 13% of this capacity, with 596 MW supplied by wind farms (131 MW), small hydropower plants (109 MW), and solar power plants (356 MW).
+The country’s major hydropower plants, operated by Elektroprivreda BiH, Elektroprivreda HZHB, and Elektroprivreda RS, contribute a significant 2,042 MW, representing 45% of the total installed capacity.

 Bosnia Renewable Energy: A Path Towards a Sustainable Mix

-The substantial increase in renewable energy generation, particularly in hydropower, wind, and solar, demonstrates Bosnia and Herzegovina’s dedication to a cleaner energy future.
-The 75% rise in renewable electricity production in May 2025 signifies a major step towards greater energy independence and a reduced reliance on fossil fuels, contributing to both environmental sustainability and enhanced energy security.
+The substantial increase in renewable energy generation, particularly from hydropower, wind, and solar, demonstrates Bosnia and Herzegovina’s dedication to a cleaner energy future.
+The 75% rise in renewable electricity production in May 2025 marks a major step toward greater energy independence and reduced reliance on fossil fuels, bolstering both environmental sustainability and energy security.

 {"email":"Email address invalid","url":"Website address invalid","required":"Required field missing"}